Kent State Continues International Initiative by Opening an Office in India

 Kent State University will extend its global reach by establishing a location in India, the second most populous country in the world.
 The Indian office joins the university's growing international presence with its established academic centers in Florence, Italy, and Geneva, Switzerland, an office in Beijing, China, and multiple relationships in Saudi Arabia, Russia, Japan, Turkey and other countries.read more

-For information on each of the players, visit kentstatesports.com.
+For more information on the Outstanding Teaching Award, visit http://dept.kent.edu/utc/pages/OTA.html.